monrostar/typescript-express-mongoose-gulp/README.md

 # Install dependencies
 Run `npm install` in project folder

+## NODE_ENV configs
+Run for lin `export NODE_ENV=development` To use the environment or: "production", "test".
+Run for win `set NODE_ENV=development` To use the environment or: "production", "test".

 ## Development server
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:{ServerConfig->Port}/`.
 The app will automatically reload if you change any of the source files.